 Final release running and active in production.

-You should highlight specific contract terms that are relevant to the implementation of the project; such as contractual milestones, invoice periods or staff requirements.
+Highlight specific contract terms that are relevant to the implementation of the project; such as contractual milestones, invoice periods, or staff requirements.

 Together with the customer, define the frequency of reports delivered to them.